matti-82/easyd/README.md

 - Selection class to allow filtering and sorting of lists and arrays without modifying them
 - ListIndex class to allow fast hash-based access to list items

+String Module

+- various ways to get substrings
+- find and replace
+- conversion and concatenation with delimiters

 Base Module

 - Several helper functions, e.g. for event handling